-- Lasso —Press and hold the left mouse button and drag the pointer to create the lasso.
+- Lasso —Press and hold the left mouse button and draw with the pointer to create the freehand shape.

-- Circle —Press and hold the left mouse button and drag the pointer to create the circle.
+- Circle —Press and hold the left mouse button and draw with the pointer to create the circle.

 - Line —Click the map to create the vertices of the line.
 Double-click to end the line and make the selection.